 How To Resign On Good Terms

 Hand your letter in when you verbally tell your manager.
 Obviously the above are the simple essentials needed in your letter; however, it is very important to resist the temptation to air your grievances.
 Your resignation letter will be kept on file, so it could be a mistake to criticise the company, senior members of staff or your colleagues.
-If you really want to get this off your chest, save it for the exit interview.
+If you have any opinions about the company, these should be saved for the exit interview.

-You may be offered a counteroffer, in a bid to dissuade you from leaving.
+Your employer may counteroffer, in a bid to dissuade you from leaving.
 Try to remember the underlying reasons behind your decision to leave.
-If your sole concern was your current salary, it would have been far simpler to negotiate a pay rise with your employer weeks or months ago.
 By staying put, you might miss a huge opportunity to advance and develop as a professional.
-Another 12 months down the line, you may be in the exact same situation, writing yet another resignation letter.
+Another 4 months down the line, you may be in the exact same situation, writing yet another resignation letter.

 It goes without saying that you need to work your notice period, as stated in the terms of your employment contract.
 The only exception would be if it is mutually beneficial for you and your existing employer to bring your departure date forward.
-This could be because they would like to get your replacement in as soon as possible or they may look for you to take a small pay cut.
-The organisation you are joining may even agree some form of financial settlement with your current employer to secure an early release.
-These are all things that will be unique to your agreement with your company.
+This could be because they would like to get your replacement in as soon as possible or if you're going to a direct competitior.
 However, the most important function to working your notice is to ensure the smooth handover of clients, accounts and uncompleted work to your colleagues, or the person taking over your role.
 Unless the transition is seamless, you're in danger of leaving a negative last impression - one which will stay with your former managers and colleagues.
 Although you may not need a reference now, you may need one in the future, so it’s very important maintain good working connections and relationships.

 You may be invited to an exit interview towards the end of your notice period.
 Make sure you attend this, and try to be as cooperative as possible during the Q&A session.
 Your employer will want to know more about your decision to leave, and your perceptions of their organisation as a whole.
 By all means offer constructive suggestions as to how things could work better, but resist the urge to be overtly critical if you can.